NoeFontana/cs336_language_model/docs/assignments/learnings_basics.md

 #### Merging

-#### Merging
+Unless stated otherwise, timings are conducted on /home/noe/datasets/cs336/TinyStoriesV2-GPT4-valid.txt with vocab size 10000

 After optimizing tokenization, we take a look at merging.

+This is rather slow.

-With the naive Python implementation,value going forward.
+With the naive Python implementation described in the assignment, we get: 1m37s.
+With a direct transcription from Python to Rust, using Gemini, we get: 1m30s.
+With a small optimization on copies, we get: 57s.

+Let's get down to real optimization.

 ## Assignment Questions